 “They’re crazy.
 And half of them stay up all night.
 I’ll probably just sleep with earplugs in.”

 She made the drink she knew I wanted and sat it in front of me.
-Ilet the conversation trail off while my eyes wandered.
+I let the conversation trail off while my eyes wandered.
 A box packed with small rectangular cards stacked upright sat a few inches away, just behind the bar.
-I extended a finger toward the cards, and tapped the surface as if a nudge might cause them to spring to life.
+I extended a finger toward them and tapped the surface as if a nudge might cause them to spring to life.

 “What’s this?
 Do bartenders carry business cards now?”

 She slid them away playfully and put on a stern facade, “Employees only.”

 “Fine, fine.
 Don’t let me steal your secrets.”